truongngoclinh/react_native_roadmap/README.md

 Apply React Native to do real work: Cheap Fare on TopPay.
 Understanding the UI, the current React Native implementation, ready to maintain.

+## Notes
 I found an interesting course on **Udemy** for learning React-Native.
 It helps me to optimize a lots of time on set-up enviroment, on basic things...
 It costs 10$. [`link`](https://www.udemy.com/the-complete-react-native-and-redux-course).